Data-type-specific methods§

 |

 Dataset containing grid axes information.
-TipThe axis information can be easily obtained from a grid Dataset (for example field data) with
+TipThe axis information can be created for example with:

 Note about axis attributesBy default, the |